|S-Boats in the Imperial Navy|

 Of these boats only Lüsi 1 was finished.
 All other boats were abandoned.

-The accomplishments of the German torpedo-S-boats in World War One were of lesser importance.
+The accomplishments of the German LM-boats in World War I were of little importance.
 On 24.08.1917 the 1200 t Russian Minenlayer "Penelope" was sunk.

-During the night 22./23.08.1917 an attack by boats of the S-Boat-Division Flandres was performed on a number of ships anchored off Dunkirk.
+During the night 22./23.08.1917 an attack by boats of the LM-Boat-Division Flandres was performed on a number of ships anchored off Dunkirk.
 In a fierce fighting the first attack-group (boats LM 9, LM 15, LM 17 and LM 18) achieved two hits on a destroyer, which immediately listed and caught fire.
-The small cruiser of Arabis-class also taken under attack was not hit.
+The small cruiser of Arabis-class also attacked was not hit.
 The boats taken under fire could enter harbour undamaged, only on LM 17 the forward radiomast was shot down.